Environmental Horticulture & Design

 Whether you are training for a new career, currently a landscape professional, or a hobbyist gardner looking for information on what nutrients to use for your plants, our program is geared to fit your needs.

-Our degree and certificate program serves as a foundation if you are interested in starting your own design, construction, or maintenance business, or want to find a job within the "green" industry.
+Our program serves as a foundation if you are interested in starting your own design, construction, or maintenance business, or want to find a job within the "green" industry.